 Day 212 ~ Rain, rain and more rainApril 14th, 2011

 The day broke with scattered clouds and a Raymarine technician.
 The autopilot started clicking ominously a week ago and, after a series of phone calls, it turned out the Herman was the man.
 I met him at Tickles, the local marina bar at 9:00am and we discussed the issue as we motored out to the anchorage.

 Turns out the Herman is friends with a boat named Wandering Dolphin.
 That rang a bell from long ago.
-We had met Wandering Dolphin and their clan (5 kids) in the Bahamas in 2007 where their Emily had become fast friends with our Emma.
+We had met Wandering Dolphin and their clan (5 kids) in the Bahamas in 2007 where their Emily had become fast friends with our Nina.
 One thing led to another, and eventually we had the drive armature out and in a garbage bag, just in the time for a torrential downpour.
 In a brief break between squalls, we zipped back to the marina and I left him dashing to his truck through the second cloudburst.